 Monitoring legislation is integral to keeping a finger on the pulse of dynamic water policy in the state.
 On behalf of its diverse constituents in southwestern Colorado, the Southwestern Water Conservation District (SWCD) tracks state water legislation closely, specifically through participation in the Colorado Water Congress State Affairs Committee.
-Beth Van Vurst, SWCD General Counsel, and Frank Kugel, SWCD Executive Director, participate in the

-State Affairs Committee meetings weekly during the legislative session (January-May) and ensure southwestern Colorado is considered as the State legislature enacts new laws affecting water management.
+Beth Van Vurst, SWCD General Counsel, participates in the State Affairs Committee meetings weekly during the legislative session (January-May) to help ensure southwestern Colorado is considered as the State legislature enacts new laws affecting water management.